-Grandpa is nowhere to be found, but he has left Taro an army of maids that keep the Hanaukyo estate running and cater to his every need; each and every one of which is absolutely ecstatic to have a master once again.
+Grandpa is nowhere to be found, but he has left Taro an army of maids that keep the Hanaukyo estate running and will cater to his every need; each and every one of which is absolutely ecstatic to have a master once again.
 A dream scenario for many boys in anime, were it not for Taro’s allergy for women, which plays up whenever any of them so much as touches him.

-His allergies don’t stop the maids from showering him with love and Taro does his best to make them feel appreciated and take over his grandfather’s role in the family.
+His allergies don’t stop the maids from showering him with love.
+Taro does his best to make them feel appreciated and take over his grandfather’s role in the family.
 It makes for a very wholesome harem, free of mean-spirited competition or long-winded romantic arcs.
 Just a simple guy trying to survive while a thousand girls want to coddle him, some more erotically than others.

 #2 The specialist maids

-Konoe is the head of the mansion’s security, a tsundere obsessed with martial arts and honor, who is reluctant to accept the meek Taro as her new master.
+Konoe is the head of the mansion’s security; a tsundere obsessed with martial arts and honor, who is reluctant to accept the meek Taro as her new master.
 Her special episode sees the two of them head into the wilderness where Taro must overcome her training regimen.
 Cynthia is a little girl and seemingly mute, so her episode tells the story of how she came to join the maid team and has the cast band together to organize a special party for her.
 And, lest we forget, there is the failing inventor Ikuyo, whose machines are at the heart of more than a few catastrophes that strike the Hanaukyo household.

-At the top of the maid command chain stands Mariel, a blue-haired woman (purple in the TV shorts) who captures Taro’s interest and appears to be the only girl he can touch.
+At the top of the maid command chain stands Mariel, a blue-haired woman (purple in the TV shorts) who captures Taro’s interest because she appears to be the only girl he can touch.
 There’s obviously a romance developing between the two of them; just a shame the other maids always find a way to intrude whenever the two finally get a moment alone.